azrdfa/canyouremembertheseimages/CONTRIBUTING.md

-# Contribution Guideline for Read Fast
+# Contribution Guideline for Can You Remember These Images

 ## Our Moto